Jorge Paricio Garcia, MID, Ph.D.

 How do you weave your professional background into the classroom experience?

-I have a broad experience interior design, exhibit design, product design, and furniture design.
+I have a broad experience in interior design, exhibit design, product design, and furniture design.
 Working in those disciplines helps me give students insights on everything from the right choice of material to the right detail to the right creative approach.
 I encourage them to see opportunities in their design process, and to appreciate being able to create meaningful experiences.

 What class assignment exemplifies your approach to teaching and mentoring?

 I’ve always enjoyed being a guest critic during thesis and portfolio presentations, because I get to see the students’ progress.
 Sometimes I get to see a former student presenting their best work, and that’s a validating experience for both of us.

 I think it’s valuable for students to get feedback not only from me, but from their peers, because we’re a community of learners.
 They share both their frustrations and their discoveries.